jasp-stats/jasp-desktop/Resources/Help/preferences/PrefsAI.md

 ---

+## Annotation

+These settings control the prompt sent when clicking the **Annotate Analysis** button (the AI icon) in an analysis header.

+### Use custom annotation prompt
+When checked, the custom prompt below is used instead of the default.
+When unchecked, the default annotation prompt is sent.

+### Annotation prompt
+The text sent to the AI chat when you click the Annotate Analysis button on an analysis.
+The AI will see this as a user message along with the full conversation history.

+---

 ## Per-Message Extra Fields

 A JSON object merged into every *message* in the API request (not the top-level body).
 Use this for per-message features like Anthropic-style explicit caching.